 Three humanities courses in at least two disciplines will satisfy this requirement.
-Courses may be selected from specified courses in the following disciplines: English literature; history; art history; music appreciation; philosophy (not PHIL 110); theater appreciation (ATHE 161); religion; humanities (HSSI); honors (AHON), and designated communications (last two digits of course number in 50s or 60s) and languages courses.
+Courses may be selected from specified courses in the following disciplines: English literature; history; art history; music appreciation; philosophy (not PHIL 110); theater appreciation (ATHE 161); religion;

 A listing of courses that will satisfy the humanities requirement is included in the USCA Bulletin.
 Students are to refer to that publication when selecting coursework which will fulfill the humanities general education requirement.